Wine and Beverage Alcohol Industry Practice

 From our offices in St. Helena in the heart of the Napa Valley and in San Francisco, Farella Braun + Martel is in the unique position to offer our clients the resources of a large, urban law firm with the specialized knowledge, approach and contacts of a local practice.
 We are more than just lawyers; our wine and beverage alcohol team provides a competitive business advantage to our clients.

 Wine Industry Experience

 Farella is considered the premier law firm in the wine industry.
-Our comprehensive wine practice represents currently more than 100 wineries, and has represented nearly all of the publicly traded wineries at various times throughout their history.
 The firm has played the lead role in merger and acquisition transactions for buyers and sellers of wine industry assets involving both public and private investments.
 In addition, we work with grape growers, wine makers, distributors, domestic and international investors in the industry, consultants and suppliers of winery and vineyard equipment.

 Comprehensive Creative Service

 We guide companies through significant transitions.
 Our teams relish the opportunity to structure unusual business ventures and execute the most innovative transaction and litigation strategies.
 Because the value of alcohol brands and wine businesses has increased significantly, transition is more than just a purchase, sale or familial transaction.
 A minor misstep could result in significant financial loss or develop into litigation resulting in costly fines and prolonged market entry.